 There are several things you can do to try to keep the costs low:

 - Try to come to an agreement as early in the process as possible.
 This will save money, and can lead to a more amicable relationship for the future – which is important if there are children involved.

 - If you are struggling to come to an agreement, mediation is a good option.
 There are costs associated with mediation, but they are significantly less than the costs of fighting a contested divorce in court.

 - Choose a solicitor that provides a fixed fee service.
 Costs can easily spiral if you haven’t agreed how much you are going to pay upfront.

 Where Can I Go For More Help?

 Beeston Shenton Solicitors’ dedicated family law team is experienced at handling divorces in Staffordshire and Cheshire.
-With offices in Newcastle-under-Lyme, Sandbach and Crewe we are perfectly situated to help you.
+With offices in Newcastle-under-Lyme and meeting rooms in Knutsford and Sandbach, we are perfectly situated to help you.
 Contact us today.